folegandroso/bitcoin-association-switzerland/statutes.md

 # Articles of Association

-Pursuant to articles 60 et sqq.
+Pursuant to articles 60 et seq.
 Swiss Civil Code (Schweizerisches Zivilgesetzbuch), an association is organized under the name „Bitcoin Association Switzerland“ (hereinafter the “Association”).

 ## Art.
 1 Objective